 During summer and other school holidays, Disneyland Paris can be busy.
 No matter when you visit, consulting our 1-Day Disneyland Paris Itinerary for an efficient strategy is recommended.

-While we do not have a 1-Day Itinerary for Walt Disney Studios Park, we recommend rope dropping Crush’s Coaster, and then doing Ratatouille: The Adventure via Single Rider or FastPass.
+While we do not have a 1-Day Itinerary for Walt Disney Studios Park, we recommend rope dropping Crush’s Coaster, and then doing Ratatouille: The Adventure via Single Rider.
 We typically only spend 2-3 hours in the Walt Disney Studios Park per trip (and usually 3 days at Disneyland Paris total).

 Near the Val d’Europe RER station, there is a Auchan Supermarket Val d’Europe, with every food you could possibly need.
 Since many of the hotels in Val d’Europe have kitchens and due to the food quality at Disneyland Paris, this can be a savvy, money-saving spot.

 The Disney Gallery in Disney Village has a variety of beautiful art, including attraction posters on demand.
 We have purchased a set of 12 posters here (like the calendar sold in the U.S., but without the calendar component) and a matted print of the Phantom Manor poster.